Soydasm/primitive-snapchat-effect/README.md

 # primitive-snapchat-effect
-It contains utrect face database, a smile detector xml file, some gifs and matlab code for training/detecting and playing an animation on your face.
+It contains utrecht face database, a smile detector xml file, some gifs and matlab code for training/detecting and playing an animation on your face.
 You can add more face images and traing again to obtain a more accurate smile detector.